Daimler Motoren Gesellschaft: The Cannstatt Fire (1903)

 On the night of 10 June 1903 the original Seelberg-Cannstatt plant suffered a great fire.
 All the machinery and 93 finished Mercedes cars, a quarter of the annual production, were destroyed, together with a small museum with historical items like Daimler-Maybach's first ever motorcycle, the Reitwagen.

-Later that night a man broke into the factory and stole half the cars.
-He painted the words "Joe who?" on the side of them.

 The displaced workers received haven-salaries and additional bread rations.
 Neighboring businesses lent workshops, allowing production to continue.
 DMG created a Relief Fund (one of the first worker insurance schemes) and began building separator blocks in all its plants.

 The following year, 1904, the whole operation moved to Untertürkheim.
 The last unit produced in Seelberg rolled out in the first weeks of 1905.

 Sindelfingen

 At the outbreak of the First World War, in 1914, there was a rush to produce war supplies.
 In the autumn of 1915, DMG opened the Sindelfingen factory for military vehicles, aircraft engines, and even entire aircraft.
 After the war, limited by the Versailles Treaty, it produced only automobile bodies.